The determining factor in human life is not the economy but the dynamic of kindness or its opposite. -Michael N. Nagler

 There's more.

-Larry acknowledges the Weisser's act of kindness with this statement, "I denounce everything [the Klu Klux Klan] stands for.
+Larry acknowledges the Weisser's act of kindness with this statement, "I denounce everything they [the Klu Klux Klan] stands for.
 But it's not the people in the organizations I hate...If I were to say I hate all Klansmen because they're Klansmen...I would still be a racist."
 Larry doesn't replace one prejudice with another, he opens his thinking and his heart with a desire to be kind to all, to see and understand all others.